 How Can COAPE Help?

-COAPE Education Courses for Pet Owners COAPE has designed a range of Correspondence Courses listed below (make link to Education Courses) to help you understand your pet’s emotional and behavioural needs, (and their care and nutritional needs), and so help you fulfil your obligations to your pet’s welfare to the best of your ability.
+COAPE has designed a range of Correspondence Courses listed below to help you understand the care required to meet your pet’s emotional, behavioural and nutritional needs, to help you fulfil your obligations to your pet’s welfare to the best of your ability.

-These courses are all written and tutored by COAPE tutors, who are among the UK’s leading animal behaviour experts.
-The courses are all independently accredited at Foundation Level by the Open College Network, Yorkshire and Humber Region; which is part of the Open College Network.
-However, you can choose whether you wish to have your work OCN accredited as part of your career path studies or to study just for fun.
-Either way, the courses are designed to help you improve your understanding of your current pets’ needs or those of the pet that you are planning to take on in future.
+These courses are all written and tutored by COAPE tutors, who are among the world’s leading animal behaviour experts.
+The courses are all independently accredited and are designed to help you improve your understanding of your current pet’s needs, or those of the pet that you are planning to take on in future.
 If you are thinking of adopting a cat or dog from an animal welfare centre, specially designed courses are available in the range so that you can really prepare yourself, your family, and your home for your new cat or dog and accommodate their particular needs as ‘rescue animals’.

 CAPBT Position Statement on The Use of Electronic Training Devices In Companion Animal Training and Behaviour Modification

 It is the position of the COAPE Association of Applied Pet Behaviourists and Trainers (CAPBT) that use of electronic training devices is unnecessary and unethical in the training, management and behavioural modification of animals.
 Furthermore, the use of such devices can cause the animal suffering on both a physical and emotional level.